Fungal Acne vs Closed Comedones: Major Differences

 - Use a dandruff shampoo (pyrithione zinc or selenium sulfide that contains keratin) weekly as a face and body wash to prevent yeast overgrowth in the location you’re experiencing a breakout.
 Leave it on for multiple minutes to let the ingredients get absorbed by your skin.

-When bacteria gets trapped in the pores, this leads to inflammatory acne which appears as small red bumps (papules), large bumps (nodules) or cysts (blind pimple).
+When bacteria gets trapped in the pores, this leads to inflammatory acne which appears as small red bumps (papules), large bumps (nodules) or cysts (blind pimples).

 Inflammatory acne can be more difficult to treat and even cause symptoms such as pain.

-We have an ultimate guide to getting rid of comedones, here.
+If you want to know more, we have an ultimate guide to getting rid of closed comedones.

 - Benzoyl peroxide – Benzoyl peroxide (BP) helps kill bacteria and cause exfoliation of dead skin cells to eradicate comedones.
 It may bleach the skin , so you may need to avoid its use in darker skin types.
 It can be used as a face and/or body wash.